LyashenkoGS/analytics4github/README.md

 [http://195.211.154.179](http://195.211.154.179)
 Java web application to enhance github.com search mechanism.
-Provided options facilitate search of new perspective projects with good commits/stars/contributors grown.
+Provided options facilitate search of new perspective projects    Preview changes with good commits/stars/contributors grown.
 Internally, the existed GitHub API is using.
 To access a REST API documentation - run the application and access [http://195.211.154.179/swagger-ui.html](http://195.211.154.179/swagger-ui.html)